-We are passionate about working with classroom teachers and other educators to help put history into context for their students.
+We love to work with teachers to help put history into context for their students.
 As we find more opportunities to work directly with students in these ways, we are excited to share some of the work that comes out of these experiences.

 The collaborative novel can be a powerful teaching tool.
 See our blog post about this project.